paycoreio/docs/docs/connectors/concord/index.md

 * Merchant ID
 * Private Key --> Secret Key

 Specify your GooglePay Merchant ID for an account with the Google Pay connection and your Masterpass Client ID for an account with the Masterpass connection.
+Be sure you define `google_pay` and `masterpass` as features in these cases.

 Choose Currency and Features.
-You can set these parameters according to available currencies and features for your Concord account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your Concord account, but it's necessary to check details of the connection with your {{custom.company_name}} account manager.

 !!! success
     You have connected **Concord** H2H merchant account!